erikw/tmux-powerline/README.md

 ![right-status, weather and battery](img/right-status_weather_battery.png)

 # :raised_hands: Project status + Co-maintainer wanted!
-This project is cinsidered feature complete (see reasoning below).
+This project is considered feature complete (see reasoning below).
 Only bug fixes and new segments will ve accepted.

 *Unless... you want to be a co-maintainer!*